Pool Pump Troubleshooting Guide - Fixing Common Pump Issues

 Is there a howling or screeching sound?

 Rotate the motor shaft and feel for rough spots or binging.
 Also, any play or wobbling in the shaft is an indication the armature has become warn.
 It may be time to replace the pump motor.

 Did the vibrations begin once it was installed?

 This would indicate that the pump was not properly mounted to your equipment pad or filtration system.
-Call Leslie’s Service at 800-537-5437 or submit a Pool Service Request Form for assistance.
+Submit a Pool Service Request Form for assistance.